-Integrating a Walls.io social wall with a photo booth is fairly easy thanks to our API.
+Thanks to our social wall API, integrating a Walls.io social medial wall with a photo booth is fairly easy.
 But we wanted to know a bit more about the setup at the Swat.io party and how the photo booth and social wall performed.

 To learn more, we talked to Carina Kröpfl, Content Marketing Manager at Swat.io and Michael Kamleitner, CEO of Swat.io and Walls.io.